juniorgasparotto/WiremockUI/readme.md

   * `Add Server`: Adds a new server
   * `Start All`: Start all servers
   * `Start and record all`: Start all servers in write mode
-  * `Stop all`: For all servers
+  * `Stop all`: Stop all servers
 * `Tools`:
   * `Web Request`: Opens the `WebRequest` tool that makes web requests.
-This tool is very simple, many HTTP calls settings have not been implemented, it was created for rerun requests or maps.
+This tool is very simple, several settings of the HTTP protocol has not been implemented, it was created for rerun requests or maps.
   * `Text Compare`: Opens the tool that compares text.
 This tool is very simple, it is only to assist in the comparison of requests with maps that did not match.
   * `Text Editor`: Opens the text editing tool.
 The tool is very simple and is designed to help you format some value in JSON or XML format.
   * `JSON Viewer`: Opens the JSON Viewer tool which helps in viewing the JSON display in form of TreeView